sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 #.
 Optional:  Set various other environment variables that influence the
    build process; see :ref:`section_envvar`.

+   Some environment variables deserve a special mention: `CC`, `CXX`, `FC`, and `OBJC` and `OBJCXX` on OSX.
+Those variables defining your compilers can be set at configuration time and their values will be recorded for further use at runtime.
+Those initial values are over-riden if sage builds its own compiler or they are set to a different value again before calling sage.
+Note that some packages will ignore the compiler settings and use values deemed safe for that package on a particular OS.

 #.
 Optional:  Run the configure script to set some options that
    influence the build process.